Frequently asked questions

 Crafting memorial jewelry is a meticulous and labor-intensive process.
 Therefore, it is unfortunately not possible for you to be present while I create a memorial piece for you.
 However, you are most welcome to visit my atelier to drop off the cremation ashes, breast milk, or other materials, and together we can select a design and discuss your preferences.
 Please contact me in advance via email at info@luyendykjewelry.nl to schedule a visit.

-Jewelry containing ashes, breast milk, or other memorial materials embedded in resin is water-resistant.
-However, it is strongly advised not to wear these pieces while swimming, showering, bathing, or washing dishes.
-Water can contain chemicals—such as soap, chlorine, or salt—that may affect the resin and cause discoloration.
-Additionally, exposure to chlorinated water and seawater can be harmful to all types of jewelry .
+Jewelry pieces made with ashes, breast milk, or other memorial materials set in resin are water-resistant.
+However, despite being water-resistant, it is strongly advised not to swim, shower, bathe, or wash dishes while wearing them.
+Water can contain chemicals, such as soap, chlorine, or salt, that may damage or discolor the resin.
+Chlorinated water and seawater are particularly harmful to all types of jewelry.

-Damage to jewelry caused by contact with water is not covered under warranty.
+Any damage caused by contact with water is not covered under the warranty.